wolfscatt/eco_cycle/README.md

 - There is a shop display.
 - And on the home page there is a screen where they can see the photos they have uploaded.

+## How Can I Run The Application?
+- First you have to **download** the project to your computer.
+- Second, we need to load the project's libraries from the terminal screen. `flutter pub get`
+- And finally we can run the application with the `flutter run` command.

 ## In-app images

 <div style="display: flex; justify-content: center;">